amir2mi/vajehh/server/README.md

 # Server

-The server is built using Node.js, Express.js and MongoDB.
-It uses MongoDB Atlas to create index and search as fast as possible among thousands of words.
+The server is built using Node.js, Express.js, and MongoDB.
+It uses MongoDB Atlas to create an index and search as fast as possible among thousands of words.

 ## Develop